-(b) All finance or capital leases whether or not subject to a non-appropriation clause, shall be approved in accordance with the provisions of this section.
+(b)

-(c) Bonds, notes or other obligations shall be authorized upon adoption by the Council of an ordinance authorizing the project, the issuance of the obligations, and appropriating the proceeds thereof and approved in its entirety by the Board of Finance.
+Bonds, notes or other obligations shall be authorized upon adoption by the Council of an ordinance authorizing the project, the issuance of the obligations, and appropriating the proceeds thereof and approved in its entirety by the Board of Finance.
 Notice of passage of the ordinance as approved by the Board of Finance and the Council shall be provided by newspaper publication of its title and a statement of its passage.
 Adoption of an ordinance exceeding five million ($5,000,000.00) dollars shall be subject to automatic referendum approval by a majority of those voting thereon.
 Adoption of an ordinance of five million ($5,000,000.00) dollars or less shall be subject to referendum approval by a majority of those voting thereon if (1) the Council, by majority vote concurrent with the adoption of the ordinance, sends the ordinance to referendum, or (2) not later than the fourteenth (14th) day from publication, counting the day of publication as the first (1st) day, a petition containing three (3%) percent or more of the total numbers of qualified electors whose names appear upon the last voting list is filed with the Town Clerk requesting the ordinance be submitted to referendum approval.
 The petition will be subject to certification in accordance with Section 3-9 of this Charter.
 The referendum shall be held within ninety (90) days of adoption of the ordinance or the Town Clerk’s certification, whichever is applicable, provided that if a general election or a town election or referendum is to occur within six (6) months of such adoption or certification, the ordinance may be submitted at such election or referendum, unless prior thereto the Council repeals its approval.
 Notice of the referendum shall be published not more than fifteen (15) nor less than five (5) days previous to holding the referendum or in accordance with notice applicable to the election or referendum the vote on the ordinance is to be submitted in conjunction with.
+The Registrars, upon unanimous consent, may cause the referendum hereunder to be voted upon at a single polling location selected by agreement of both registrars.

-(d) The Council and the Board of Finance, or such officials the ordinance shall designate, shall determine the rate of interest of such bonds, notes, or other obligations, their form, their date, the dates of principal and interest payments, the manner of issuance, the series of issuance and the amount thereof, by whom such bonds, notes, or other obligations shall be signed or countersigned, and all other particulars thereof.
+(c) The Council and the Board of Finance, or such officials the ordinance shall designate, shall determine the rate of interest of such bonds, notes, or other obligations, their form, their date, the dates of principal and interest payments, the manner of issuance, the series of issuance and the amount thereof, by whom such bonds, notes, or other obligations shall be signed or countersigned, and all other particulars thereof.

-(e) Any proceeds of bonds, notes, or other obligations which, upon a finding of the Council and the Board of Finance are determined to be not required for the purpose for which they have been issued, may upon vote of the Council, with the approval of the Board of Finance, be appropriated for any capital project or debt service.
+(d) Any proceeds of bonds, notes, or other obligations which, upon a finding of the Council and the Board of Finance are determined to be not required for the purpose for which they have been issued, may upon vote of the Council, with the approval of the Board of Finance, be appropriated for any capital project or debt service.

-(f) The town may borrow in anticipation of the receipt of taxes, provided that such obligations shall mature within the fiscal year in which such obligations were issued.
+(e) The town may borrow in anticipation of the receipt of taxes, provided that such obligations shall mature within the fiscal year in which such obligations were issued.
 Obligations issued in anticipation of taxes shall be authorized by resolution of the Council, with the approval of the Board of Finance, which may delegate to town officials the authority to determine all particulars with respect to such borrowings, and, notwithstanding any other section of this chapter, shall not be subject to referendum.